commial/experiments/windows-defender/VDM/README.md

 ```

 The file signature was previously checked with a call to `preload_database()`.
 Interestingly, there is a preload of `mpinternal.vdm`, an undocumented and absent VDM database.
-It is likely used for MpEngine development inside Microsoft.
+It is likely used by MpEngine development team inside Microsoft.

 ### Signature format